Approximate The Measures Of Center For Following Gfdt

 3. Approximating the Mode from a GFDT

 The mode is the value that appears most frequently in a dataset.
-In a GFDT, the mode is approximated by identifying the class with the highest frequency (the modal class).
+Which means in a GFDT, the mode is approximated by identifying the class with the highest frequency (the modal class).
 A common formula, though variations exist, helps pinpoint the mode within that class.

 Formula (One Common Version):